SU carburettor: Operating principle

-SU carburettors do not have a conventional choke flap, which in a fixed-jet carburettor enriches the mixture for starting the engine from cold by restricting the air supply upstream of the venturi.
-Instead a mechanism lowers the jet assembly, which has the same effect as the needle rising in normal operation - namely increasing the supply of fuel so that the carburettor will now deliver an enriched mixture at all engine speeds and throttle positions.
-The 'choke' mechanism on an SU carburettor usually also incorporates a system for holding the throttle plate slightly open to raise the engine's idling speed and prevent stalling at low speeds due to the rich mixture.
+SU carburettors do not have a conventional choke/strangler flap, which in many fixed-jet carburettor enriches the mixture for starting the engine from cold by restricting the air supply upstream of the venturi.
+Instead a mechanism lowers the jet assembly, which has the same effect as the needle rising in normal operation - increasing the supply of fuel so that the carburettor will deliver an enriched mixture at all engine speeds and throttle positions.
+The 'choke' mechanism on an SU carburettor usually also incorporates a system for holding the throttle plate slightly open to raise the engine's idling speed and prevent stalling at low speeds due to a rich mixture.
+Some SU carburettor applications use a separate automatic cold starting device to provide extra enrichment.

 The beauty of the SU lies in its simplicity and lack of multiple jets and ease of adjustment.
 Adjustment is accomplished by altering the starting position of the jet relative to the needle on a fine screw (26TPI for most pre-HIF versions).
 At first sight, the principle appears to bear a similarity to that of the slide carburettor, which was previously used on many motorcycles.
 The slide carburettor has the same piston and main needle as an SU carburettor, however the piston/needle position is directly actuated by a physical connection to the throttle cable rather than indirectly by venturi airflow as with an SU carburettor.
 This piston actuation difference is the significant distinction between a slide and an SU carburettor.
 The piston in a slide carburettor is controlled by the operator's demands rather than the demands of the engine.
 This means that the metering of the fuel can be inaccurate unless the vehicle is travelling at a constant speed at a constant throttle setting - conditions rarely encountered except on motorways.
 This inaccuracy results in fuel waste, particularly as the carburettor must be set slightly rich to avoid a lean condition (which can cause engine damage).
 For this reason Japanese motorcycle manufacturers ceased to fit slide carburettors and substituted constant-depression carburettors, which are essentially miniature SUs.
 It is also possible - indeed, easy - to retrofit an SU carburettor to a bike that was originally manufactured with a slide carburettor, and obtain improved fuel economy and more tractable low-speed behaviour.

 One of the downsides of the constant depression carburettor is in high performance applications.
 Since it relies on restricting air flow in order to produce enrichment during acceleration, the throttle response lacks punch.
 By contrast, the fixed choke design adds extra fuel under these conditions using its accelerator pump.